xli/wikimate/README.md

     make build

 A dist directory will be created with everything inside.
-A packaged_demo.html is also inside dist for how to use.
+A packaged_demo.html is also inside dist directory for how to use.

 Dependency
 -------------------------------